We spend on average over $350 billion on anti-aging products a year in the US. That’s 350,000,000,000!

 As I mentioned, we all start our lives with around 1-2 million follicles in our ovaries.
 By the time we reach puberty, this number has declined to around 300,000 – 500,000.
 Each month, during the reproductive years of our lives, we activate a handful of follicles to progress through the stages toward producing an egg.
 Out of this group, one follicle (the dominant follicle) is selected each month to proceed to the pre-ovulatory stage while the rest undergo atresia.

-Throughout these reproductive years of our lives, for every one dominant follicle we select, we lose, on average, 1,000 primordial follicles!
+Throughout these reproductive years, for every one dominant follicle selected, we lose, on average, 1,000 primordial follicles!
 Talk about natural selection!
 Nature is one picky mistress!

 FSH and your ovarian reserve